Collective modes and terahertz near-field response of superconductors: Double layer superconductor

 \section{Double layer superconductor}

-Consider the system made of two superconducting layers separated by some small distance $a$, as shown in Fig.~\ref{fig:double_layer_rp}.
-We neglect the Josephson coupling between the layers which is weak for $a$ substantially larger than atomic scale.
+In this section we consider the system made of two superconducting layers separated by a small distance $a$, as shown in Fig.~\ref{fig:double_layer_rp}.
 Each layer has an in plane conductivity described by \equa{eqn:superfluid_conductivity} at low temperature.
+Density fluctuations in one plane may screen those in the other.
 In the quasi static limit, the 2D plasmon dispersion can be obtained from the following eigenmode condition

 which leads to two plasmon branches

 The upper branch is the symmetric mode whose dispersion follow the $\omega_{+} \sim \sqrt{q}$ law at small momentum.
 The lower (anti symmetric) branch is an acoustic mode which has the dispersion